 Time-averaged east-west cross sections of ozone (Fig. 4.4) were averaged along the 24 km wide swath delineated in Fig. 4.2 for both the FULL and NONE simulations.
 Comparison between the two simulations demonstrates the higher ozone concentrations generated in the FULL run.
-The CMAQ model appears to lift the ozone slightly higher in the FULL simulation than observed with the dropoff to background levels (less than 60 ppb) taking place at 2000 m in the FULL simulation versus that observed roughly below 1900 m at Horsepool (Karion et al. 2014).
+The CMAQ model appears to lift the ozone slightly higher in the FULL simulation than observed with the drop-off to background levels (less than 60 ppb) taking place at 2000 m in the FULL simulation versus that observed roughly below 1900 m at Horsepool (Karion et al. 2014).

 The time evolution of ozone concentrations at selected locations is shown in Fig. 4.5.
-Data at Roosevelt (Fig. 4.5a) indicates that CMAQ struggles to simulate the buildup of ozone during the CAP period in the western portion of the Basin.
+Data at Roosevelt (Fig. 4.5a) indicates that CMAQ struggles to simulate the buildup of ozone during the CAP period in the western portion of the basin.
 Both the FULL and NONE simulations keep concentrations generally near 50-60 ppb, and below the NAAQS of 75 ppb.
-Closer to the specified primary precursor emission sources in the southeastern section of the Basin, ozone concentrations are noticeably higher at Horesepool with substantively higher concentrations when snow cover is specified (Fig. 4.5b).
+Closer to the specified primary precursor emission sources in the southeastern section of the basin, ozone concentrations are noticeably higher at Horsepool with substantively higher concentrations when snow cover is specified (Fig. 4.5b).
 Within the primary precursor emission source region (Seven Sisters, Fig. 4.5c), the time evolution of ozone in the FULL simulation is similar to that observed with substantively higher concentrations than when snow is absent.
 The differences in ozone concentrations among these three locations illustrates that the CMAQ model with the emission inventories available at this time struggles to capture the broad areal extent of high ozone concentrations that are observed in this case.

 Time-height sections in Fig. 4.6 of ozone and potential temperature at Horsepool help to analyze the evolution of the CAP and pollutant concentration as a function of snow cover.
 While the highest concentrations of ozone are confined within the CAP during the FULL simulation, elevated concentrations in excess of 75 ppb extend too far upwards in the afternoons into the base of the inversions.
 In addition, CMAQ fails to build ozone concentrations each day through the CAP event in the FULL simulation (Fig. 4.6a).
 Instead, the highest concentrations appear to be related to the depth of the CAP and inversion base.
 Concentrations are high on 1 and 2 February, when the CAP is shallow, then they decrease on the 3rd and 4th as the CAP deepens and the inversion base lifts to ~1800 m.
 As the inversion base lowers again on 5 and 6 February, concentrations increase with a maximum during the afternoon on the 6th.
 A similar evolution is noted in the NONE simulation (Fig. 4.6b), but the CAP is much deeper, concentrations are lower, and the maximum occurs on the afternoon of the 5th.
 This inverse relationship between CAP depth and ozone concentrations is supported by observations, signifying its potential importance.
 Intuitively, when the inversion base lowers, it effectively decreases the volume of the shallow mixed-layer in the CAP resulting in higher ozone concentrations.